The single biggest thing I’ve ever done to improve my life and get closer to what I want is setting regular, SMART goals.

 Step 5: Turn the list into a plan.
 After you make the list of all the steps you need to take, make plans to get it all done.
 Schedule things into your planner, calendar, journal, etc.

-You might like: How to Actually Follow Through with Your Goals
+You might like: 11 Helpful Strategies to Reach Your Goals

 Step 6: Start immediately.
 Don’t put off your goals or you might not ever get anything done.
 There’s no perfect time to start anything.
 Plus, you want to reach them ASAP, right?